Sound energy density: Mathematical definition

 The terms instantaneous energy density, maximum energy density, and peak energy density have meanings analogous to the related terms used for sound pressure.
 In speaking of average energy density, it is necessary to distinguish between the space average (at a given instant) and the time average (at a given point).

 Sound energy density level

 The sound energy density level gives the ratio of a sound incidence as a sound energy value in comparison to the reference level of 1 pPa (= 10^{−12} pascals).
 It is a logarithmic measure of the ratio of two sound energy densities.
-The unit of the sound energy density level is the decibel (dB), a non-SI unit accepted for use with the SI Units.
+A unit of the sound energy density level is the decibel (dB), a non-SI unit.